davidp799/patco-today/README.md

 Here are a few contribution tips:

-- You can use either Kotlin or, preferably, Java.
+- You can use either Java or, preferably, Kotlin.

 - Make sure your code is logical and well formatted.
-If using Java, see the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+If using Kotlin, see the [Google Kotlin Style Guide](https://developer.android.com/kotlin/style-guide).

 ## Translate